-Second, ongoing work on lexical categories in Nanosyntax put forward in Starke (2009) and Lundquist (2008) tends to indicate that lexical categories are not primitive but structurally complex.
-According to this view, sometimes referred to as the containment theory of lexical categories, adjectives are smaller than nouns which are, in turn, smaller than verbs, as simplified below:
+Second, ongoing work on lexical categories in Nanosyntax put forward in Starke (2009) and Lundquist (2008) tends to indicate that lexical categories are not primitive, but structurally complex.
+According to this view - sometimes referred to as the containment theory of lexical categories - adjectives are smaller than nouns which are, in turn, smaller than verbs, as shown below, slightly simplified.